Eating problems and disorders in children and young people

 Educational Videos

-An insightful animation that explores what it’s like to live with an eating disorder and the CAMHS eating disorder pathway.
+An insightful animation that explores what it’s like to live with an eating disorder and the eating disorder pathway.

-Find more CAMHS films and animations here
+Find more films and animations here